sungam3r/graphql-introspection-model/README.md

 Types for GraphQL [introspection](https://graphql.github.io/graphql-spec/June2018/#sec-Introspection) model.
 Used by [graphql-sdl-exporter](https://github.com/sungam3r/graphql-sdl-exporter).

-A GraphQL server supports introspection over its schema.
+A GraphQL server sup ports introspection over its schema.
 This schema is queried using GraphQL itself, creating a powerful platform for tool‐building.

 Here's what a "classic" introspection query looks like: